techsetu/html-css/_posts/2021-05-02-html-elements.md

 keypoints:
 - HTML tags are case insensitive.
 - Spaces get trimmed in while rendering in the web page.
+- There are two types of elements, inline and block level.
+- Image is an inline element.
+- User-agent or browser add default margin or padding to heading and paragraph.
+- List tags help to display group of related items.
+- Table tag display the items into tabular format.
 ---

 In this milestone, we will quickly go through important HTML tags which